pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 The title of this section says it all, we are going to use a non-blocking alternative, the explicitly named [`read_nonblock`][ruby-doc-io-read-nonblock].
 A key difference is that it requires an int argument to set the maximum number of bytes that will be read from the socket.
 For reasons that I can't explain, it seems to be common practice to set it as a power of two.
 We could set it to a very low value, like 4, but then we wouldn't even be able to read a whole `SET` command in on call. `SET 1 2` is seven bytes long.
 We could also set it to a very high value, like 4,294,967,296 (2^32), but then we would expose ourselves to instantiating a String of up to that length if a client were to send it.

+As a quick non-scientific example, this would require about 4GB of RAM.
+I confirmed this by creating an `irb` shell and monitoring its memory usage, either with `ps aux <pid>`, `top -o MEM` on macOS (`top -o %MEM` on linux) or the Activity Monitor app on macOS, creating a 1,000,000,000 byte long string, with `"a" * 1_000_000_000;`.
+The semi-colon is important, here to make sure it evaluates to nil and does not try to print the string.
+I then watched the memory consumption jump from a few megabytes to about one gigabyte.

 It seems to be common to choose an arbitrary length, that should "long enough".
 Let's pick 256 for now, because we never expect commands to be longer than seven bytes for now, 256 gives us a lot to play with for now.

 ``` ruby